stackevo/spudreq/draft-trammell-spud-req.md

 In the case of 5-tuple-scoped identifiers, mobility must be supported separately from the tube identification mechanism.
-This could be specific to each overlying transport (i.e., hidden from the path), or SPUD could provide a general endpoint-to-path tube grouping signal to allow an endpoint to explicitly expose the fact that one tube is related to another to the path.
+This could be specific to each superstrate (i.e., hidden from the path), or SPUD could provide a general endpoint-to-path tube grouping signal to allow an endpoint to explicitly expose the fact that one tube is related to another to the path.
 Even in this case, N must still be sufficiently large, and the bits in the